 If you do not have any of these signs, research shows your risk of a serious injury needing surgery or leading to serious complications is less than 1 in 7000, and a CT scan is unlikely to be helpful.

 A thorough examination by a health care provider is the most important step to rule out a serious injury.
-Your doctor will examine you for a possible concussion or more serious injuries.
+Your health care provider will examine you for a possible concussion or more serious injuries.
 If you are able to walk and talk normally, the chance of you having a serious injury needing surgery or special treatment is very low.

 CT scans expose you to radiation.